Supersheep50/hey-look-listen-quiz/README.md

     - GitHub is used to store the projects code after being pushed from Git.
 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the wireframes during the design process.
+    - I sadly lost my Balsamiq Wireframes after being made redundant from my last job and my laptop wiped clean.

 ## Testing

+### Manual Testing

+- The quiz was manually tested on a Desktop PC, ASUS Laptop, MacBook Pro, Iphone Pro and Ipad Air.
+It was manually tested in both Chrome and Safari by myself and podcast co-creators.

+### Lighthouse Testing

+-

 ### Validator Testing

 - HTML